AJBrohi/word-guessing-game/README.md

 9. Display the display list with guessed letters and underscores.
 10. If all the letters have been guessed correctly, then the game is over and the player wins.

-## Features of Python used in this code:
+## Features of Python used in this code

 - Variables and data types
 - Loops and conditions